drivet/website/content/blog/society/accommodation.md

 niqab, any more than you are being inconvenienced when she wears high heels.
 Your rights are not being violated.
 No one is forcing *you* to wear high heels, and no one is forcing *you* to wear a niqab.
 The only onus on you is to leave her alone.
-Refraining from *assaulting* someone (verbally or otherwise) is not the same as "religious accommodation".
+Refraining from assaulting someone (physically or otherwise) is not the same as "religious accommodation".
 It's called "not engaging in criminal behaviour".

-When I talk about women who wear niqabs, I am referring, of course, to women who, for whatever reason, have *chosen* to wear it.
+When I talk about women who wear niqabs, I am referring, of course, to women who, for whatever reason, have chosen to wear it.
 We can assume (I hope) that all rational people find any other scenario repulsive and criminal.
 If you find the concept of a woman choosing to wear a niqab unimaginable then, forgive my saying so, but you lack imagination.

 When people voice a reluctance to "accommodate" these women, what they *really* mean is that they feel uncomfortable in their presence.
-I actually *do* sympathize here - I'll admit that I find it jarring to see someone wearing what amounts to a mask in the middle of summer.
+I actually do sympathize here - I'll admit that I find it jarring to see someone wearing what amounts to a mask in the middle of summer.
 But the notion of an outright ban on these particular items of clothing basically boils down to the idea that one person's discomfort trumps another person's rights.